MaitreyaGenesis/Salesforce-Notes/Admin/01Salesforce_CRM.md

 # List of some Salesforce Standard Objects

-* **Accounts** are the companies you’re doing business with.
+* **Accounts** are the companies you’re doing business with.<br>
-* You can also do business with individual people (like solo contractors) using something called **Person Accounts**.
+* You can also do business with individual people (like solo contractors) using something called **Person Accounts**.<br>
-* **Contacts** are the people who work at an Account.
+* **Contacts** are the people who work at an Account.<br>
 * **Leads** are potential prospects.
 You haven’t yet qualified that they're ready to buy or what product they need.
-You don’t have to use Leads, but they can be helpful if you have team selling, or if you have different sales processes for prospects and qualified buyers.
+You don’t have to use Leads, but they can be helpful if you have team selling, or if you have different sales processes for prospects and qualified buyers. <br>
-* **Opportunities** are qualified leads that you’ve converted.
+* **Opportunities** are qualified leads that you’ve converted.<br>
+* **List views** allow you to see records that are important to you.
+Using filters, you and your sales reps can create customized lists of accounts, contacts, opportunities, or other records in Salesforce. <br>For example, a sales rep can create a list view of opportunities they own and add a filter on amount, to help them find their biggest deals in the pipeline.<br>
+* Sales reps can use the **Opportunity Kanban**, a visualization tool for opportunities, to review deals organized by each stage in the pipeline.
+With drag-and-drop functionality, sales reps can move deals from one stage to another, and get personalized alerts on key deals in flight.<br>

+# Reports and Dashboards

+Similar to list views, reports are a list of records that meet the criteria you define.
+But unlike list views, with reports you can apply more complex filtering logic, summarize and group your data, perform calculations, and create more sophisticated visualizations of your data using dashboards.
 * When you convert the Lead, you create an Account and Contact along with the Opportunity.